 Keto Chicken Pot Pie Casserole (Low Carb Gluten Free) is a family favorite casserole - and TOTAL cozy comfort food.
 You're gonna love the tasty pie crust topping with tender bits of chicken, mushrooms, vegetables - all smothered in a delectable herb gravy.

-Why You Will Love Keto Chicken Pot Pie!
+You'll Love Keto Chicken Pot Pie

 "Oh my gosh - this chicken pot pie is super tasty!
 Everyone in my house gobbled this up.
 It takes a little longer making your own gravy - but it's TOTALLY worth it!
 You can assemble this ahead of time and bake when you're ready or make it for a Sunday supper." -Kori

 Chicken pot pie is total comfort food, right?
 It is the most delicious thing to make on a chilly night.
 There is just something about tender chicken, a delicious gravy, and a tummy pie crust topping that makes us super happy.